MirkoZETA/FlexNetSim-API/README.md

     *   Select the authetification preferences.
     *   Create.

-    *   Choose a cluster name (e.g., `flex-net-sim-cluster`). **Remember this name.**
-    *   Select a region for your cluster (e.g., `us-central1`).
-    *   For the purpose of this guide, you can use the default settings for node pools, networking, and other configurations, or adjust them based on your specific needs.
-    *   Click **Create** to create the cluster.
-It will take a few minutes for the cluster to be provisioned.

-2.  **Set IAM Policy Binding (using `gcloud`):**

-    Replace `<YOUR-GOOGLE-PROJECT-ID>` and `<SERVICE_ACCOUNT_EMAIL>` with your actual Google Cloud Project ID and the Service Account Email you noted down.
+3. Update access of service accounts to cloud run resources:

     ```bash
-    gcloud projects add-iam-policy-binding <YOUR-GOOGLE-PROJECT-ID> --member="serviceAccount:<SERVICE_ACCOUNT_EMAIL>" --role="roles/container.admin"
+    gcloud projects add-iam-policy-binding "<YOUR-GOOGLE-PROJECT-ID>" --member="serviceAccount:<SERVICE_ACCOUNT_EMAIL>" --role="roles/run.admin"
     ```

-3.  **Get Kubernetes Cluster Credentials (using `gcloud`):**

-    Replace `<CLUSTER-NAME>` and `<YOUR-GOOGLE-PROJECT-ID>` with your Kubernetes Cluster Name and Google Cloud Project ID.
-Ensure the region is set to `us-central1`.
+    and

     ```bash
-    gcloud container clusters get-credentials <CLUSTER-NAME> --region us-central1 --project <YOUR-GOOGLE-PROJECT-ID>
+    gcloud iam service-accounts add-iam-policy-binding "<YOUR_PROJECT_NUMBER>-compute@developer.gserviceaccount.com" --member="serviceAccount:<SERVICE_ACCOUNT_EMAIL>" --role="roles/iam.serviceAccountActor"
     ```

-    The command will fetch the cluster credentials and configure `kubectl` to use them.
-You should see output similar to:

-    ```
-    Fetching cluster endpoint and auth data.
-    kubeconfig entry generated for <CLUSTER-NAME>.
-    ```

-4.  **Verify `kubectl` Configuration and Service Deployment (using `kubectl`):**

-    After the command is successful, verify your `kubectl` configuration and check for the `fns-api-service`:
+4.  **Test the Deployed API (using `curl`):**

+    Use the `curl` command with the `ENDPOINT-URL` you obtained from the previous steps to test your deployed API.
+Replace `YOUR-ENDPOINT-URL` with the actual `ENDPOINT-URL`.

     ```bash
-    kubectl get service fns-api-service
+    curl -X POST -H "Content-Type: application/json" -d '{"algorithm": "FirstFit", "networkType": 1, "bitrate": "bitrate"}' <YOUR-ENDPOINT-URL>/run_simulation
     ```

-    If the service is correctly deployed (after your GitHub Actions workflow runs), it should display information about your service, including the `EXTERNAL-IP`.

-    You should see output similar to this (the `EXTERNAL-IP` will likely be different):

-    ```
-    NAME              TYPE           CLUSTER-IP      EXTERNAL-IP     PORT(S)        AGE
-    fns-api-service   LoadBalancer   10.3.xxx.xxx    34.56.1.247     80:8080/TCP    20h
-    kubernetes        ClusterIP      10.3.xxx.xxx     <none>          443/TCP        21h
-    ```

-5.  **Test the Deployed API (using `curl`):**

-    Use the `curl` command with the `EXTERNAL-IP` you obtained from the previous step to test your deployed API.
-Replace `<YOUR-EXTERNAL-IP>` with the actual `EXTERNAL-IP`.

-    ```bash
-    curl -X POST -H "Content-Type: application/json" -d '{"algorithm": "FirstFit", "networkType": 1, "bitrate": "bitrate"}' http://<YOUR-EXTERNAL-IP>/run_simulation
-    ```
+    Remember that depending on the authetification preferences you might need to authetificate to send request to the Endpoint just created.

-**Remember**: These GCloud configurations, along with the repository's `gke-cd.yml` GitHub Actions workflow and correctly configured GitHub secrets, are essential for successful automated deployment of your FlexNetSim-API application to Google Cloud Kubernetes Engine.
+**Remember**: These GCloud configurations, along with the repository's `gke-cd.yml` GitHub Actions workflow and correctly configured GitHub secrets, are essential for successful automated deployment of your FlexNetSim-API application to Google Cloud Run.